DrB0rk/Flipper-Zero-Boards/README.md

 Check out my [tindie](https://www.tindie.com/stores/drb0rk/) store if you dont feel like getting the boards manufactured yourself!

+More information about the modules and GPIO [here](https://github.com/UberGuidoZ/Flipper/blob/main/GPIO/ReadMe.md)

 let me know if  you have any more board ideas!